 Of course, it’s not just puppies that get these bursts.
 Sometimes older dogs get the same kind of bursts when they engage in the same kind of behaviors they did with puppies.
 If you have ever spent time playing with an older dog, you’ll notice that he or she might suddenly get incredibly into playing.
 This is a version of the zoomies, albeit one that’s just less common.

 If you’re really concerned about the zoomies impacting your dog’s health or safety, you might want to consider how much energy your dog is able to get out during the day.
-If your dog is spending a lot of time crated or alone, he or she might not be getting the exercise he or she needs and thus has to rely on those random periods of action to feel more like a real dog.
-Taking some more time to play with your dog or to walk him or her can play a huge role in how often your dog has these behaviors.
+If your dog is spending a lot of time in their dog crate or alone, he or she might not be getting the exercise he or she needs and thus has to rely on those random periods of action to feel more like a real dog.
+Taking some more time to play with your dog, walking them more often, or letting them blow off some steam in an invisible dog fence from time to time can play a huge role in how frequently your dog exhibits these behaviors.

 Zoomies and Bath Time

 It’s not too unusual to see dog zoomies when your dog gets out of the bath.
 It’s common to see dogs of all shapes and sizes run around the house like crazy as soon as their dog shampoo has been washed off, leading to a wild chase around the house in order to dry the dog off.

 So, why does this happen after your dog has a bath?
 In a way, it’s because your dog is probably celebrating.
 Baths are often tough on dogs mentally, and even dogs who tend to be physically okay taking a bath might have some nervous energy to shake off.
 Simply put, your dog is taking a victory lap around your house because he or she is celebrating getting out of the bath.

 Zoomies and Play Time